Who: Leon H., St Andrew's Cathedral School, NSW

 A self-proclaimed car enthusiast, Leon was fascinated by how his tiny toy cars defied gravity and travelled upside down around a loop track without falling to the floor.
 In Tour de Force, he uses a delightful combination of demonstrations, illustration and performance to examine the role of centripetal force in this natural phenomenon.

-Finalist in the 2021 University of Sydney Sleek Geeks Science Eureka Prize – Primary
+Awarded third place in the 2021 University of Sydney Sleek Geeks Science Eureka Prize – Primary

 Why did you decide to enter the Sleek Geeks Science Eureka Prize?

 I thought it would be a great opportunity to investigate a topic that fascinates me and delve into an area of science that isn’t what I learn at school.
 I’m also inspired by science presenters like David Attenborough and was keen to try my hand at presenting on camera.

 I thought it would be a great opportunity to investigate a topic that fascinates me and delve into an area of science that isn’t what I learn at school.

 Your short film is filled with so many creative demonstrations!
 How did you come up with them all?

 I tried to think of examples of centripetal force in everyday life, like my toy car track, a tennis ball on a string and spinning round with a friend.
 I don’t have a computer graphics program at home, but one of my favourite hobbies is drawing, so I decided to explain centripetal force with my own illustrations drawn with a pen on a white board.
 Then I thought about the moon rotating around the earth and how I could represent that.
 I like to dance, so decided it would be a fun to perform with costumes and music!